Cerebral Palsy

 - Prenatal: congenital anomalies, multiple gestation, in utero stroke, intrauterine infection (cytomegalovirus [CMV], varicella), intrauterine growth retardation (IUGR), clinical and histologic chorioamnionitis, antepartum bleeding, maternal factors (cognitive impairment, seizure disorders, hyperthyroidism), abnormal fetal position (e.g., breech)

-- Perinatal: preterm birth, low birth weight, periventricular leukomalacia, perinatal hypoxia/asphyxia, intracranial hemorrhage/intraventricular hemorrhage, neonatal seizure or stroke, hyperbilirubinemia
+- Perinatal: preterm birth, low-birth weight, periventricular leukomalacia, perinatal hypoxia/asphyxia, intracranial hemorrhage/intraventricular hemorrhage, neonatal seizure or stroke, hyperbilirubinemia

 - Postnatal: traumatic brain injury or stroke, sepsis, meningitis, encephalitis, asphyxia, and progressive hydrocephalus

-- Intellectual and speech and language impairments
+- Intellectual, speech, and language impairments

-- Behavioral problems
+- Behavioral and sleep disorders

 - Hearing and visual impairments

-- Feeding impairment, swallowing dysfunction, and aspiration: when severe, may require gastrostomy feedings
+- Feeding impairment, swallowing dysfunction, and aspiration

-- Poor dentition, excessive drooling
+- Poor dentition

-- GI conditions: constipation (59%), vomiting (22%), gastroesophageal reflux
+- GI conditions: constipation, vomiting, gastroesophageal reflux

 - Osteopenia